 The Athletic Training Education Program (ATEP) embraces the principle of "Learning Over Time."
-Students are provided multiple opportunities to practice, develop, and refine the knowledge, skills, and professional dispositions necessary to successfully function as high caliber healthcare professionals.
+Students are provided with multiple opportunities to practice, develop, and refine the knowledge, skills, and professional dispositions necessary to successfully function as high caliber healthcare professionals.

 Our Clinical Education Philosophy

 The union of classroom instruction and clinical education is a vital part of the preparation of the athletic training professional.
 The goal of clinical education in the George Mason University ATEP is to facilitate understanding through practice and application of classroom knowledge and clinical skills in an array of practice settings.

 During the professional phase, students are required to complete a sequence of consecutive practicum clinical education experiences.
 Clinical experiences are designed to provide students with opportunities to engage with diverse patient populations in a variety of athletic training health care settings under the direct supervision of a preceptor.

 Click here to see a Map of ATEP practicum clinical education settings throughout Northern Virginia Metropolitan.